ritikraj3001/ritikraj3001/README.md

 ---

-## 👨‍💻 About Me
+### 👨‍💻 About Me

-- 🎓 **As a Data Analyst transitioning my career from a Mechanical Engineering background to IT.**
+Welcome to my GitHub profile!
+I'm a Data entusiast dedicated to transforming complex datasets into clear, actionable insights.
+Proficient in SQL, Python and AI skills.
+I aim to blend technical skills with business insight to create impactful solutions.🚀📊

+---

+### 📌 Quick Facts About Me

+- 🎓 **B.Tech (Mechanical Engineering)** @ SIRT Bhopal
+- 🎯 **Current Focus:** Data Analyst
-- 📊 Strong working knowledge of **SQL, Excel, Power BI, Python**
+- 🌱 **Learning:**  Excel, SQL, Power BI, Python
-- 🔍 Interested in **data-driven strategy, process optimization, and decision support systems**
 - 💼 Worked in **GEOSTEEL LLC, 'Georgia'** AS a Mechanical Maintenance Engineer
+- 🌍 **Fun Fact:** I love bridging the gap between creativity and data!

 ---

 ## 🧠 What I Deliver as a Data Analyst